 Wrapping up

-The four previous themes showcased types of work I’ve personally done across organizations.
+The five projects above showcase the type of work I’ve personally done across organizations.
 There are numerous other areas a quantitative UXR can show their expertise, to name a few:

-• Develop a survey scale for repeated use (think classic psychometric processes)
+- Develop a survey scale for repeated use (i.e.: classic psychometric processes).

 It’s hard to put quantitative UX research in a box.
 Take all of these key areas as a jumping off point, rather than an attempt to exhaustively define quantitative UX researchers’ job role.